datagistips/validator-cli/README.md

 You can use `validator` to transform your data to a particular schema.

-> Note transforming your date will only rename the columns, not modify your data cell contents.
+> ℹ️ Note transforming your date will only rename the columns, not modify your data cell contents.

 ### 1️⃣ Prepare your mapping file